RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 print(result)
 ```

-When we use the internal plot function we can see the sensitivity of each parameter
+When we use the plot function we can see the sensitivity of each parameter
 changing over time.
 We can also see that the confidence intervals
 are again large for such a small sample size.
 When the confidence interval is larger
-than one a warning is thrown and the confidence interval of the previous
+than one an info is shown and the confidence interval of the previous
 time step is used to smooth it out for the visualisation.
 Let's load again results which were created with a larger sample size.